zOxta/zBoilerplates/README.md

 Uses Bootstrap 3, Paper Material Theme, AngularJS, ngFx.

 ## CDN version:
-Ready to use `index-cdn.htm` that uses CDJS and should run without anything more than copying the file.
+Ready to use `index-cdn.htm` that uses CDNJS and should run without anything more than copying the file.
 That version also has some more functions to let you use the beautiful vex as the main component for alerts/confirms.
 Confirmations can either execute Angular, vanilla JS or jQuery.

 Contributions are more than welcomed.